Basit787/React_Query_Crud/README.md

 # or
 bun dev
 ```
+Enter below command to start the inbuilt server
+Open another terminal and add below command
 ```bash
 npm run server
 ```

-Enter above sommand to start the inbuilt server

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.